-This calculator was developed from the Texas Instruments "Cal Tech" experimental calculator, which lead to Texas Instruments being granted the patent for the hand-held calculator.
+This calculator was developed from the Texas Instruments "Cal-Tech" experimental calculator, which led to Texas Instruments being granted the patent for the hand-held calculator.

 The following sections contain items from contemporary publications illustrating the Story of the Development of the Pocket Calculator Business:

 From about 1965 to about 1971 the development of integrated circuits for calculators was at the leading edge of electronics research, and took place almost exclusively in the U.S.A..